slidenerd/ec2-mean-test/EC2.md

 ## What are we doing in this post ?
  1. How to setup **Ubuntu 18.04** instance on Amazon EC2
  2. **Connect to EC2 with SSH keys** from your local machine
+ 3. Update Ubuntu
- 3. Install **Node.js using NVM** on this instance
+ 4. Install **Node.js using NVM** on this instance
- 4. Install MongoDB on the primary partition of this instance but data, journal and logs will be stored on different partitions using EBS Volumes?
+ 5. Install MongoDB on the primary partition of this instance but data, journal and logs will be stored on different partitions using EBS Volumes?
- 5. **Optimize** **MongoDB for linux**?
+ 6. **Optimize** **MongoDB for linux**?
- 6. How to **secure** the installed **MongoDB** database?
+ 7. How to **secure** the installed **MongoDB** database?
- 7. Setup SSH keys between your local machine and GitHub
+ 8. Setup SSH keys between your local machine and GitHub
- 8. Setup SSH keys between GitHub and your EC2 instance
+ 9. Setup SSH keys between GitHub and your EC2 instance
- 9. How to install **NGINX** to handle traffic on port 80?
+ 10. How to install **NGINX** to handle traffic on port 80?
- 10. How to setup **PM2** to handle process management in production for our website?
+ 11. How to setup **PM2** to handle process management in production for our website?
- 11. Setup Elastic IP before getting a domain name
+ 12. Setup Elastic IP before getting a domain name
- 12. How to setup a custom domain with **Godaddy**?
+ 13. How to setup a custom domain with **Godaddy**?
- 13. How to setup **FREE SSL** on the custom domain using **LetsEncrypt/Certbot**?
+ 14. How to setup **FREE SSL** on the custom domain using **LetsEncrypt/Certbot**?
 Let's GOO!

 # Step 1: Setup Ubuntu instance on EC2